Computer Science and Information Technology Department

 Lisa Olivieri, SSJ, Ph.D., Associate Professor of Computer Science and Technology, Undergraduate Program Coordinator

-Chestnut Hill College offers a Bachelor of Science (BS) in Computer and Information Sciences, and a Bachelor of Science (BS) in Computer and Information Technology with a choice of one of four concentrations: Digital Forensics; Management Information Systems; Programming; or Web/Multimedia Development.
+Chestnut Hill College offers a Bachelor of Science (BS) in Computer and Information Sciences, a Bachelor of Science (BS) in Computer Systems Management, a Bachelor of Science (BS) in Digital Forensics, and a Bachelor of Science (BS) in Computer and Information Technology with a choice of one of two concentrations: Programming or Development.
 The courses required for the Digital Forensics in the Computer and Information Technology major prepare students for the ACE certification in Digital Forensics.
 A Five-Year Master’s degree in Instructional Technology is offered in conjunction with the graduate Instructional Technology program.
 Interested students should contact Lisa Olivieri, SSJ, Room 201, St. Joseph Hall.
 Telephone: 215/248.7092.
 Email: email@example.com.

-The Department offers six minors that draw from both the Computer Science and Computer Technology curriculums: Computer Science; Digital Forensics; Information Management; Programming; Management Information Systems; and Web/Multimedia Design.
+The Department offers six minors that draw from both the Computer Science and Computer Technology curriculums: Computer Science; Computer Systems Management; Digital Forensics; Information Management; Programming; and Web Design.
 A minimum Career GPA of 2.00 and a minimum Major GPA of 2.00 are required for graduation.
 Courses Required in the Major comprise the Major GPA.
 Unless indicated, students must earn a grade of C- (1.70) or better in courses both Required in the Major and Also Required in order to successfully complete the requirements for any of the Majors.
 Students must earn a grade of C- (1.70) or better in courses required to successfully complete the requirements for a Minor.

 Internship Opportunities All students in the department participate in an internship that enables them to apply their academic knowledge and gain experience in the workplace.
 Students work closely with the Director of Experiential Learning in Career Services and the department internship advisor to complete the internship process.
 All students also participate in a capstone course, Senior Seminar, which provides students with the opportunity to develop a project that reflects their expertise in their chosen discipline.